elypia/open-agreements/src/open-exclusive-copyright-license-agreement-1.0/open-exclusive-copyright-license-agreement-1.0.md

 Licensee(s).

 ## 2. Copyright
-The Licensor(s) shall retain and reserve to its entirety all copyright to the Intellectual Property described in this agreement.
+a) The Licensor(s) shall retain and reserve to its entirety all copyright to the Intellectual Property described in this agreement.

+b) The Licensor(s) shall retain and reserve all rights granted to the Licensee, except the right to license or sub-license the Licensed Material to other entities.

 ## 3. Grant of License
 The Licensor(s) entitled below ("Licensor(s)") are authorized to and